 Select Submit your work from the navigation menu.

-From the menu bar, select Assessments, Turnitin Assignment.
+From the menu bar, select Build content, Turnitin.

-In the new assignment form, enter a title, point value, start date, due date, and post date.
+In the main details section enter a title, maximum grade, start date, due date, and feedback release date.

 The title should include the assignment code and title as it is recorded in the module guide.
 If it is a resit assignment, this should also be clearly marked in the title, e.g. AS1 Resit.

-The point value is always out of 100.
+The maximum grade is always out of 100.
 This allows for the correct recording of grades when using a grading schema.

 The start date is the date you wish to start accepting submissions from.
 This can usually be left as the date the submission point is created.